kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 * *hostile client base*

 ### HEAVY MULTITASKING
-> Employees have to multitask or wear multiple hats, acting in several roles at the same time.
-The organization may be using inefficient project management methodologies that require frequent context switching or it might be saving money by forcing employees to perform multiple roles.
+> Employees have to multitask or assume several roles simultaneously.
+Organization may be using inefficient project management requiring frequent context switching or saving money by forcing employees to perform multiple roles.

 __Exemplary statements reported by employees:__

 * *severe multitasking with high distraction levels*
-* *mutitasking*
+* *multitasking*
 * *constant context switching*
 * *multiple assignments*
 * *working across multiple projects is common*

 ### OVERLY CHALLENGING WORK
-> Work is perceived as overly challenging.
-Employees are expected to perform at a level that doesn't correspond with their knowledge or experience.
-This can be also a consequence of the organization not being able to efficiently reduce the complexity of its systems or processes.
+> Work is considered too challenging.
+Employees are expected to perform at a level beyond their knowledge or experience.
+This can also be a consequence of organization’s inability to efficiently reduce complexity of systems or processes.

 __Exemplary statements reported by employees:__